 Why Patience Is Rare in Option Trading

 One major reason patience is rare in option trading is the fast movement of option premiums.
-A small move in the market can create large percentage gains or losses within minutes.

 Social Media Creates Unrealistic Expectations

-Fear of Missing Out Creates Impulsive Trading
+Fear of Missing Out Creates Emotional Trading

-When traders see sudden market momentum or rapid premium movement, they feel pressure to enter immediately.
-They become afraid that they may miss a profitable opportunity.
+When traders see sudden market movement or fast premium movement, they feel pressure to enter immediately.

 Because of this emotional pressure, many traders:

-• Enter trades without proper setup
+• Enter trades too quickly

 • Ignore stop losses